Julian22222/PRACTICE/Docker/README_Docker.md

 docker run -p 50:3000 -d --name any_container_name ImageId   //<-- we can pass extra parametrs when we start certain container, we can set a name for new container

-docker run -d -p 3000:3000 --name myapp --rm imageID  //<-- anather paramer -> rm.
+docker run -d -p 3000:3000 --name myapp --rm imageID  //<-- another paramer -> rm.
 Means as soon as we stop this running container it will be deleted from container list, (docker ps -a) <-- this command won't show this container. myapp <-- is the name of our new container

 docker run -d -p 3000:3000 --name myapp --rm imageID:imageTag  //<-- if we have Images with the same names we can specify which image to convert to container by adding imageTag --> :imageTag

+docker run -d -p 3000:3000 -v myvolume:/app/data --name myapp --rm imageID:imageTag   //<-- another paramer -v .
+Using this code,docker create volume name: myvolume , AUTOMATICALLY !!!
+// -v myvolume:/app/data
+// -v <-- volumes parametr
+// myvolume: <-- any name, we give a volume name here
+//  /app/data  <-- the path to volume folder, should be the same what we indicated in Dockerfile -> VOLUMES [ "/app/data" ]

-docker logs containerID_or_containerName //<-- will show all activity in current container
+docker logs containerID_or_containerName //<-- will show all activity in current container, show what Docker container Port is used fro our running application etc.

 docker ps --help //<-- will show what this command does, and show description. use --> --help for any of the commands, don't need to memorise all the Docker commands docker ps //<-- show the list of all running/active containers